jonashackt/spring-boot-graalvm/README.md

 There are two main things to notice here: First we simply leverage the power of SDKMAN again to install GraalVM, as we already did on our local machines.

-Second: __Don't use a `language: java` or the default linux distros like `distro: bionic`!__, because they ship with pre-installed Maven versions, which is configured to use the pre-installed OpenJDK - and __NOT our GraalVM installation__.
+Second: __Don't use a `language: java` or the default linux distros like `dist: bionic`!__, because they ship with pre-installed Maven versions, which is configured to use the pre-installed OpenJDK - and __NOT our GraalVM installation__.

 Therefore we simply use the `language: minimal`, which is [a simple way of getting our Travis builds based on a basic Travis build environment without pre-installed JDKs or Maven](https://stackoverflow.com/a/44738181/4964553) together with `distro: bionic` which will tell Travis to use the latest available `minimal` build image (see https://docs.travis-ci.com/user/languages/minimal-and-generic/).